 Roses are something we grow A LOT of!
 We have around 36 bushes throughout our yard in all shapes, varieties, and colors.
 One of the most important things to keep these beauties in bloom is deadheading roses, so today we’re going to teach you how to deadhead roses to encourage the most blooms and keep your plants nice and healthy.

-When working with roses it’s really really important to have clean tools so that you don’t introduce disease or bacteria to the cuts you make.
+Roses tend to have a reputation for being hard to grow, but if you know how to properly deadhead roses it will make keeping them that much easier.
+An important thing to remember when working with roses it’s really really important to have clean tools so that you don’t introduce disease or bacteria to the cuts you make.

 Here in Tennessee, we have two big problems when growing roses, keeping our roses fungus-free with all of the humidity and rain we get, and Japanese Beetles and aphids who find roses a tasty treat [check out our tips on how to get rid of Japanese Beetles naturally].
 Between the two it’s a summer-long struggle, but pruning roses properly can help head off some of the problems.

-What you need to prune roses:
+What you need to deadhead roses:

 - Calfskin glove or other thick garden gloves that will protect your skin from the thorns (I like this kind that goes to my elbow, but the ones that go to your wrist will work.)